Modules

 module (it often doesn't have a name at all) with the other modules

-If our program needs additional modules, then we can put one on the upper wall of the main module, or crowd additional modules along the walls or even make a five-, six- or more sided main module or use multiple dimensions.
-I won't try to draw those; use your imagination.
+If our program needs additional modules, then we can put one on the upper wall of the main module, or crowd additional modules along the walls or even make a five-, six- or more sided main module.
+I won't try to picture those; use your imagination.

 (Note that we could draw the visualization where the main module and the other modules share a common wall.
 That is, a face of each module contacts another face.
 That's called an interface.
 The notion of an interface is common in talking about modules.)